bereacs/ba4abw-www/todo/_posts/2013-02-26-explaining-ladybug.md

 Here is a [snapshot of the Ladybug/Frog/Aphid game]({{site.images}}/ladybug-blocks.png).
 You want to download it so you can zoom in and out, we suspect.

 We have two pieces of writing we would like you to do.
 Be thorough.
 Imagine this is practice for (similar) kinds of questions you might see on an exam.
-Further, imagine that by studying and explaining programs that it helps you become a better programmer.
+Further, imagine that studying and explaining programs helps you to become a better programmer.
 (That, actually, is true.)

 The first piece of writing involves **tracing** the program, and the second involves exploring **program state**.